-Default: 0 [ non-negative integer, context: harmonic ]
+Default: 0 [non-negative integer, context: harmonic]

 If non-zero, sets the number of stages in which the restraint centers or force constant are changed to their target values.
 If zero, the change is continuous.
 Each stage lasts targetNumSteps MD steps.
-To sample both ends of the transformation, the simulation should be run for targetNumSteps $\times$ (targetNumStages + 1).
+To sample both ends of the transformation, the simulation should be run for $targetNumSteps \times (targetNumStages + 1)$.

-6.6.3 Changing force constant
+6.8.3 Changing force constant

-The force constant of the harmonic restraint may also be changed to equilibrate [41].
+The force constant of the harmonic restraint may also be changed over time, either to introduce or remove a restraint smoothly, or to estimate a restraint free energy[46].

-• targetForceConstant - Change the force constant towards this value

-[positive decimal, context: harmonic]
+• targetForceConstant - Change the force constant towards this value [positive decimal, context: harmonic]

 When defined, the current forceConstant will be moved towards this value during the simulation.
 Time evolution of the force constant is dictated by the lambdaExponent parameter (see below).
 By default, the force constant is changed smoothly over a total of targetNumSteps steps.
 This is useful to introduce or remove restraints in a progressive manner.
 If targetNumStages is set to a nonzero value, the change is performed in discrete stages, lasting targetNumSteps steps each.
 This second mode may be used to compute the conformational free energy change associated with the restraint, within the FEP or TI formalisms.
-For convenience, the code provides an estimate of the free energy derivative for use in TI, with the format: colvars: Lambda= \\\.\\ dA/dLambda= \\\.\\
+For convenience, the code provides an estimate of the free energy derivative for use in TI, with the format:

+colvars: Lambda= . dA/dLambda= .

 A more complete free energy calculation (particularly with regard to convergence analysis), while not handled by the Colvars module, can be performed by post-processing the colvars trajectory, if colvarsTrajFrequency is set to a suitably small value.
-It should be noted, however, that restraint free energy calculations may be handled more efficiently by an indirect route, through the determination of a PMF for the restrained coordinate.[41]
+It should be noted, however, that restraint free energy calculations may be handled more efficiently by an indirect route, through the determination of a free energy profile for the restrained coordinate.[46]

-• lambdaExponent - Exponent in the time-dependence of the force constant
+lambdaExponent - Exponent in the time-dependence of the force constant